IAM Modalities- Graston Technique & FAKTR

-Graston and FAKTR are both innovative, patented forms of instrument-assisted soft tissue mobilization procedures that enables clinicians to increase circulatory function, break down myofascial restrictions, and promote the production of collagen.
+Graston and FAKTR are both innovative, patented forms of instrument-assisted soft tissue mobilization procedures that enable clinicians to increase circulatory function, break down myofascial restrictions, and promote the production of collagen.

 Both procedures use specially designed tools to detect and effectively treat areas exhibiting soft tissue fibrosis, or adhesions or areas of chronic inflammation.

 Using the Graston Technique, we are able to promote healing by:

 ·Increasing the rate and amount of blood flow to and from the area.

 Increasing cellular activity in the region (fibroblasts and mast cells).

 Separating and breaking down collagen cross-links.

-Splaying and stretching connective tissue and muscle fibers.
+Splaying and stretching connective tissue and muscle fibres.